 The Licensee shall construct and maintain all containment and runoff control structures to prevent escape of Wastes to surface Waters.

-The Licensee shall direct contact runoff and Seepage to the Collection Ponds for storage and transfer to the Control Pond No.1 (CP1).
+The Licensee shall direct contact runoff and Seepage to the Collection Ponds for storage and transfer.

 All Waters from dewatering activities at Monitoring Program Stations MEL-D-1 through MEL-D-TBD shall be directed to Meliadine Lake and shall not exceed the following Effluent quality limits: